GitHubBlog

 macOS

-This is the packaged path we dogfood most.
-It bundles its own Node runtime and git, supervises the UTA service plus Alice backend, opens the UI in a native window, and uses the same ~/.openalice data store as a source checkout.
+The package bundles its own Node runtime, managed Pi agent, pinned fd and ripgrep search tools, and git path; supervises the optional UTA service plus Alice backend; opens the UI in a native window; and uses the same ~/.openalice data store as a source checkout.

 Requirements